Mattzobricks/MattzoControllers/src/MTC4BT/README.md

 Please note the firmware only runs on [ESP32](https://www.espressif.com/en/products/socs/esp32) MCU's.

-The firmware has been tested succesfully with these boards:
+The firmware has been tested successfully with these boards:
 - AZDelivery ESP32 NodeMCU Module (verified by [MattzoBricks](https://mattzobricks.com/forums/users/rbrink))
 - DOIT DEVKIT V1 ESP32-WROOM-32 Development Board (verified by [Steven Elston](https://mattzobricks.com/forums/users/steve1814))

-If you have tested the firmware succesfully with a different board, please let us know through [our forum](https://mattzobricks.com/forums/forum/mattzobricks-forum).
+If you have tested the firmware successfully with a different board, please let us know through [our forum](https://mattzobricks.com/forums/forum/mattzobricks-forum).

 ---
 ## Getting Started